 With the right cut and the right marinade you can grill awesome beef kebabs.
-These are great for indoor grilling too.
+And even if it isn’t outdoor grilling season, don’t worry as these steak skewers are great for indoor broiling too.

 For the skewers themselves, I like to use leftover chopsticks from carry-out.
 We have about a million of them in a kitchen junk drawer.
 Put the ones you’ll use in a tall glass and soak in water while the meat is in the freezer.